 Marketers may better target their campaigns by classifying customers according to their demands and usage patterns.
 Upsell offers to higher tiers or premium features can be used to target promising clients and add value.
 At the same time, they may listen to clients on the verge of leaving and fix whatever problems they’re having so that they stay.

-This tiered method allows marketers to boost growth and improve overall customer lifetime value by nurturing top customers based on customer behaviour.
+This tiered method allows marketers to boost growth and improve overall customer lifetime value by nurturing top customers based on customer behavior.
 This is achieved by tailored recommendations and interventions as needed.
 The outcomes are a stronger bond with clients, faster spending increase, and better conversion of target buyer profiles.

 If your research and customer data show that a particular segment of customers has a strong interest or need that could be met by integrating a third-party app, this presents an opportunity.